MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-lakehouse.md

     ![Screenshot of a completed pipeline.](./Images/pipeline-completed.png)

-12. Close the browser tab containing the pipeline designer and return to the tab containing your lakehouse.
+12. Go back to your workspace by selecting your workspace from the left navigation menu.
+Find and select your lakehouse.
 13. In the **Lakehouse explorer** pane, in the **...** menu for **Tables**, select **Refresh** to see the **product** table created by the pipeline.
 14. Select the **product** table to see a preview of its data.